warmist/scripts/docs/item.rst

     are never dumped or melted.

 ``--include-owned``
-    Include items owned by units (e.g., your dwarfs or visitors)
+    Include items owned by units (e.g., your dwarves or visitors)

 ``-i, --inside <burrow>``
     Only include items inside the given burrow.